HenrikML/vulkan_sliding_window_filter/README.md

 The aim of this project is to implement a basic image processing filter using the Vulkan API and GLSL shaders.

 ## TODO:
-- Image convolution in compute shader
-- Pad image for filtering
 - Gaussian filter kernel